nerzh/everscale-client-ruby/README.md

    `HTTP` or `WS`.
     Default is `HTTP`.
   - queries_protocol: NetworkQueriesProtocol&lt;Optional&gt;

+   UNSTABLE.
+   First REMP status awaiting timeout.
+If no status recieved during the timeout than fallback transaction scenario is activated.
+   Must be specified in milliseconds.
+Default is 1000 (1 sec).
+  - first_remp_status_timeout: Number&lt;Optional&gt;

+   UNSTABLE.
+   Subsequent REMP status awaiting timeout.
+If no status recieved during the timeout than fallback transaction scenario is activated.
+   Must be specified in milliseconds.
+Default is 5000 (5 sec).
+  - next_remp_status_timeout: Number&lt;Optional&gt;

    Access key to GraphQL API.
    At the moment is not used in production.